 Remove hazard trees along utility rights-of-way and in other developed areas.

 Encourage location of major new rights-of-way projects in existing utility/transportation routes and other previously designated corridors.

 Encourage applicants to consult the Western Regional Corridor Study in planning route locations.

 Consider new locations for rights-of-way projects on a case-by-case basis.
-Applications may be approved where the applicant can demonstrate that use of an existing route or corridor will not be technically or economically feasible; and the proposed project will otherwise be consistent with this resource management plan and will minimize damage to the environment.
+Applications may be approved where the applicant can demonstrate that use of an existing route or corridor would not be technically or economically feasible; and the proposed project would otherwise be consistent with this resource management plan and would minimize damage to the environment.

 Allow expansion of communications facilities on existing communication sites.

 Consider new communication sites on a case-by-case basis.
-Applications may be approved where the applicant can demonstrate that use of an existing, developed communication site will not be technically feasible; and the proposed facility will otherwise be consistent with this resource management plan and will minimize damage to the environment.
+Applications may be approved where the applicant can demonstrate that use of an existing, developed communication site would not be technically feasible; and the proposed facility would otherwise be consistent with this resource management plan and would minimize damage to the environment.